6 NYC Small Bathroom Remodel Ideas That’ll Change Your Life

 One of the simplest small bathroom ideas for your shower also happens to be the most impactful: replace the rod and curtain with a smooth, clear pane of glass.

 Sleek and minimal, a glass shower lets eyes sweep across the room uninterrupted, particularly if the door is frameless.
 In this way, the choice functions similarly to an open floor plan, painting fully panoramic views and uniting what was once two disparate segments.
-The glass shower in this Central Park West bathroom, for instance, seems to double the entire room.

 Bonus: maintenance is a breeze.
 Instead of prying apart stiff metal rings to change the curtain, you’ll wick water off with a squeegee.